Connemara Community Radio

 Welcome to the home of One of Ireland’s Oldest Community

-Radio Station broadcasting to Connemara & the World from the studios in Letterfrack & Inishbofin since 1995.
+Radio Station broadcasting to Connemara & the World from the studios in Letterfrack & Inishbofin since July the 1st 1995.

 Possibly the most interesting radio station you